Creating and Publishing a Listing

 6. In the How will consumers access the data product? section, select one of the following options:

-• Free to offer a listing that is freely available to consumers.
+• Free to offer a data product that is freely available to consumers.

 7. Select Next.
 A draft listing is created.